 Privacy Guard only offers a one package.
 It costs $15/month and offers a few different services.

-Unlike Lifelock and Identity Guard, they don’t have any upgraded packages or any offerings that are more comprehensive than the ones they currently advertise.
+They don’t have any upgraded packages or any offerings that are more comprehensive than the ones they currently advertise.

 Currently, this is what they offer: